The Ordinary’s most effective products according to science

 - This is a good study done on AHAs/Lactic Acid.

 - How to use: Use after cleansing, and before serums, oils, and creams.
 You can also mix in a few drops in your cream to reduce strength in the beginning.
 Remember to patch test.
 Use PM.
-It may increase skin’s sensitivity to the sun, so use sunscreen.
+It may increase the skin’s sensitivity to the sun, so use sunscreen.
 Avoid eye contour.
 Conflicts: Don’t use it with other strong acids, peptides, and the antioxidant EUK 134 0,1%.

 Which should you choose?

-Salicylic Acid or Lactic Acid?
+Is Salicylic Acid or Lactic Acid best for your skin type?

 If you have problematic skin, especially with oil, congestion, black/whiteheads, blemishes, etc. – choose the acid mentioned first, The Ordinary Salicylic Acid 2% Solution.
 And if your skin is “normal”, sensitive or dry, choose the Lactic Acid + HA.
 And at last, if your skin is a combination, it’s an idea to use the Salicylic Acid as a spot treatment on troubled areas like an oily t-zone or an area full of pores, and then the Lactic Acid for the rest of the face.
 If you want to use both acids, remember to use them on different days, not together (unless the different acids come in the same product).